-This document will be of interest to personnel who are responsible for ensuring the secure deployment and secure operation of the MiVoice Business (MiVoice Business) system.
+This document will be of interest to personnel responsible for ensuring the secure deployment and operation of the MiVoice Business (MiVoice Business) system.

-Every organization must have a clearly defined IT security policy in place, defining goals, assets, trust levels, processes, incident handling procedure, and so on.
-The security mechanisms available in the MiVoice Business solution must be covered by and deployed according to this policy.
+Every organization must have a clearly defined IT security policy that defines goals, assets, trust levels, processes, incident handling procedures, and so on.
+This policy must cover and deploy the security mechanisms available in the MiVoice Business solution.

-Security is an integral part of the MiVoice Business system design; this document describes the MiVoice Business security features and also provides recommendations as to how the administrator should configure the security features to ensure a secure MiVoice Business deployment.
+Security is an integral part of the MiVoice Business system design.
+This document describes the MiVoice Business security features and provides recommendations on how the administrator should configure them to ensure a secure MiVoice Business deployment.

-The MiVoice Business security features are either enabled in the system by default, enabled during the installation/configuration phase of the system, or need to be enabled manually by the system administrator when the MiVoice Business system is initialized.
+The MiVoice Business security features are either enabled by default, enabled during the installation/configuration phase, or need to be enabled manually by the system administrator when the MiVoice Business system is initialized.